aristanetworks/CloudEOS/terraform/examples/aws_tworegion_clos/aws_tworegion_clos.md

-### Update Input variables
+# Update Input variables
 Before deploying resources look at the input parameters passed to terraform like ami, instance_type, regions etc.

-File containing input parameters: *input_vars.tfvars*
+File containing input parameters: **input_vars.tfvars**

 You can update the values based on your requirement.
 Make sure you change the topology name so it doesn't collide with others !

-# create Topology, Route Reflector, Edge and Leaf Routers
+# Create Topology, Route Reflector, Edge and Leaf Routers

 It's necessary to create resources in the following order.
 1. Topology and Route Reflector